 Showing your prospects that you’re thinking about how you can keep the relationship going as they grow might encourage them to work with you over a competitor.

-Quit playing the guessing game when it comes to connecting with sales prospects.
+Quit playing the guessing game when it comes to lead qualification and connecting with sales prospects.

-If you want to stop missing out on high-quality leads, stop assuming that you know when they’re ready to make a purchase.
+If you want to stop missing out on high-quality leads, stop assuming that you know when leads are ready to make a purchase.

 Instead, let them tell you when they’re ready – even if they don’t realize they’re doing it.

-By asking these 25 questions, you can get a better idea of who your prospect is, what they’re looking for, and how you can help them.
+By asking these 20 questions of yourself and your leads, you can get a better idea of who your prospect is, what their lead rank is, what they’re looking for, and how you can help them.

 What questions do you like to ask your sales prospects?